 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1333676407485327&amp;ev=PageView&amp;noscript=1">

-NEW FEATURE: Using HubSpot's Required Associations
+Using HubSpot's Required Associations on Record Creation

-Using HubSpot's Required Associations
+Using HubSpot's Required Associations on Record Creation

 How to Use Required Associations in HubSpot

-Knowing this new feature exists is only half the battle.
+Knowing this feature exists is only half the battle.
 The use and intention behind its application are where things can get a bit cloudy.
 To help clear things up, the Concept team has broken down examples for common use cases.
 Because these new required associations can be used on multiple record types – including on custom objects – here they are by category:

 Using Required Associations with Deals